Jump to content

 How long is the UK ETA valid?

-Once you've got your ETA, you're all set for multiple trips within 2 years.
-This also covers trips across the Ireland-Northern Ireland border, helping maintain the integrity of the Common Travel Area.
+Once you've got your ETA, you’re good to go for multiple trips within 2 years.
+It also covers travel across the Ireland-Northern Ireland border under the Common Travel Area agreement.

-Each stay can last up to 186 days per entry.
+Each visit can last up to 6 months.

 UK ETA: Required documents

-You only need the following few documents to apply with us:
+Here’s what you’ll need to apply with us:

-• Copy of your valid passport.
-Make sure it's valid for 6 months from the date of arrival in the United Kingdom.
+• A copy of your valid passport – it should be valid for at least 6 months from your arrival date in the UK

-The ETA will be electronically linked to your passport.
-However, we recommend keeping an electronic and printed copy of the ETA confirmation on hand just in case.
+The ETA is linked to your passport electronically, but we recommend keeping a digital and printed copy of the confirmation just in case.

 UK ETA costs and processing times